sweetpastel/.github/profile/README.md

-A smooth pinkish color scheme inspired by pastel foods.
+a smooth pinkish color scheme inspired by pastel foods.